OrgaNiUS/OrgaNiUS/api.md

 DELETE "/event_delete"

-Input: Query parameter of eventid of event to be deleted.
+Input: Query parameter of eventid of event to be deleted, and projectid (if associated with a project).

 ## Definitions